springfall2008/batpred/docs/customisation.md

 ### Predbat Monitor mode

-In **monitor** mode Predbat will no control charging or discharging, inverter balancing will take place if enabled, the plan will show just what is expected based on the current inverter configuration alone.
+In **monitor** mode Predbat will not control charging or discharging, inverter balancing will take place if enabled, the plan will show just what is expected based on the current inverter configuration alone.

 ### Predbat Control SOC Only mode